Applying to M.S./Ph.D. Program

 Q: When are admissions decisions made?

-A: The Admissions Committee reviews application files on a rolling basis through the application deadline, December 15.
+A: The Admissions Committee reviews application files on a rolling basis through the application deadline, December 1.
 Decisions typically are sent to applicants by the end of February.
 However, admission decision will be made on a rolling basis and offers may be extended after this date.

 Q: Is there an opportunity to visit the campus and department?

 A: Yes!
 Admitted students currently located in the United States will be invited to visit campus for BIOE Days, which typically occurs during the first week of March.
 The department provides lodging and travel assistance for these visits.

 Q: What types of funding are available for graduate students?